mnichols/GraphQLightning/PITCHME.md

 @ul[spaced text-black]
 - Velocity: Learning the lang is faster than rolling your own
-- Maintainability: Battle-tested specs have weathered ageing (change)
+- Maintainability: Change is better planned using a Battle-tested spec
 - Tooling: A common spec often means community tooling explosion
 @ulend